Saturation-IO/saturation-js/VIBE.md

    - Ensure you have Node.js 18+ installed
    - npm or yarn package manager available

-3. **Paste into Claude Code**:
+3. **Choose Your Tool and Paste**:
-   - Open Claude Code in your project directory
+   - **For Claude Code**: Open Claude Code in your project directory and paste the prompt
-   - Paste the entire prompt
+   - **For v0.app**: Go to v0.app and paste the prompt for instant preview
-   - Let Claude build your app!
+   - Let the AI build your app!

 4. **Set Up Your API Key**:
    - After the app is created, add your API key to `.env.local`